XRPLF/xrpl-dev-portal/content/references/protocol-reference/data-types/nftoken.md

 # NFToken
 {% include '_snippets/nfts-disclaimer.md' %}

 The `NFToken` object represents a single non-fungible token (NFT).
-It is not stored on its own, but is contained in a [NFTokenPage object][] alongside other NFTs.
+It is not stored on its own, but is contained in a [NFTokenPage object][] alongside other `NFToken` objects.

 Example {{currentpage.name}} JSON